 Marjorie Solomon, Ph.D.

-Associate Professor of Clinical Psychiatry, Department of Psychiatry and Behavioral Sciences, School of Medicine
+Professor, UC Davis MIND Institute, Department of Psychiatry and Behavioral Sciences, UC Davis School of Medicine

 UC Davis MIND Institute

 2825 50th Street, Room 2278

 Sacramento, CA 95817

 Dr. Marjorie Solomon is a Professor in the Department of Psychiatry and Behavioral Sciences, the MIND Institute, and the Imaging Research Center.
 She holds a BA from Harvard College, and a PhD in Psychology from UC Berkeley.
 She also is a licensed clinician with a broad background in clinical assessment and psychosocial intervention for higher functioning individuals with autism spectrum disorders (ASD).
 In 2007, she received a K08 Career Development Award to use cognitive neuroscience methods including fMRI to study higher cognition.
 From 2012-2012, Solomon served as an appointee of HHS Secretary Kathleen Sebelius to the InterAgency Autism Coordinating Committee (IACC).